The Western Renewables Link project is subject to an Environment Effects Statement process.

 During the exhibition period, all landholders and community members will have the opportunity to review the EES and make a submission to the Department of Transport and Planning (DTP).
 Those who submit can also choose to participate in the independent inquiry that follows.

 You can still reach out with enquiries via our Contact Us page.
-Information about upcoming community events is available on the News and Events page.
+Information about upcoming community events is available on the News & events page.